Type 92 10 cm cannon: Combat record

 Despite design issues with transportability, the Type 92 10 cm cannon was very successful and was used for long-range counter-battery and bombardment roles.
 It was first used in combat with the IJA 7th Independent Heavy Field Artillery Regiment at the Battle of Nomonhan against the Soviet Red Army.
 It later was used in the Battle of the Philippines in 1942 during the assaults on Bataan and Corregidor Island, and it was transported to Guadalcanal and used in the bombardment of Henderson Field.

 Surviving examples

+There are multiple known surviving examples.

 A surviving gun is displayed in front of the Veterans Hall in Arcata, California.
-It has the serial number 136, and was made at the Osaka Infantry Armory.
+It has the serial number 136 and was made at the Osaka Infantry Armory in 1941.

-Another surviving gun is located in front of the Rome-Floyd Parks and Recreations center in Rome, Georgia.
-It has the serial number 33, and was made in Osaka, Japan.
-This gun, which is known as "Pistol Pete", was captured December 1942 at Guadalcanal.
+A surviving gun is located in front of VFW Post 4911 in Floyd county, Georgia.
+It has the serial number 33 and was made in Osaka, Japan.
+This gun, which is known as "Pistol Pete," was captured at Guadalcanal in December 1942.

-A third gun is located at The Istana, Singapore.
+A surviving gun is located at The Istana, Singapore.
 It was presented to the leader of the returning victorious British forces to Singapore, Lord Louis Mountbatten, following the official Japanese surrender to the British in 1945 at the end of WWII.

+A surviving gun is located outside of American Legion Post 926 in Aston, Pennsylvania.

+A surviving gun is located at the Blackdown Cadet Training Centre located in CFB Borden, Ontario.

+A surviving gun is located at Camp Bowie Memorial Park in Brownwood, Texas.